Posted byEllie Robertson on

 Another cosy option is the Fruitiere des Perrieres, with its log burning fires and big wooden tables.
 It’s a must for cheese lovers, as it’s located right opposite the region’s most famous fromagerie with 100-year-old cheeses maturing in its cellars.

-One of the many other benefits of Les Gets is that it is within an hour from Geneva airport.
-So there won’t be too long spent in transfer, which is ideal for parents travelling with kids.
-The lifts are generally very convenient, and you won’t find the long, snaking queues you might see at other resorts.
+The chair lifts are generally very convenient, and you won’t find the long, snaking queues you might see at other resorts.
 And the slopes are generally less crowded too.
 It can get a little busy at weekends, thanks to its accessibility, but on the whole it is more pleasant for families than some of the busier resorts.

 While Les Gets is a fantastic family resort, there’s also plenty for adults to do too.
 Cheese lovers can take a dairy tour and find out how the local variety is made.
 You can also go ski jeering, which is being towed on skis behind a horse, and even the kids can join in this one if they are over the age of five.
 But if you really want to get away from the little ones for a little bit and enjoy a bit of grown-up time, why not try a pampering spa treatment in the Sereni Cimes Spa?